 Carlin didn’t specifically comment on the left’s speech codes that took down some powerful people of his time, and he didn’t live long enough to see them take down Paula Deen, Alec Baldwin, Martin Bashir, and now Phil Robertson.
 If he had, I’m sure he would’ve personally disagreed with their specific comments, but I’m quite sure that the left exerting its muscle, in this regard, would’ve only embarrassed him further.

 He saw members of the left bully and harass speakers with whom they disagree, on college campuses, before those speakers were allowed to say a word, and he saw numerous examples of the left prohibiting the free exchange of ideas in the marketplace, if those ideas happened to differ greatly from what they deemed acceptable.
 Had these occurrences taken place in his prime, and achieved the type of headline status that begged for Carlin to address them, I have a feeling that they would’ve spawned a passionate and characteristic “It’s not up to you!” style Carlin rant.
-It’s not up to you to determine how people should think, how they should speak, or what kind of information that they should receive.
+Just to be clear, George Carlin never said this, but after watching so many of George Carlin’s shows, I imagine this is what he would say: It’s not up to you to determine how people should think, how they should speak, or what kind of information that they should receive.
 It’s not up to you to limit the other side of a conversation in an “open” dialogue that you fear may open peoples’ minds to bigotry.
 It’s up to you to have full, two-sided conversations that allow you to defeat what you deem to be small-minded thinking.
 It’s up to you to engage those with opposing views, no matter how extreme you believe them to be, and defeat them with your logical presentation.
 And, until you’re able to achieve that level of maturity in your discussions, no one should leave the determinations of what is acceptable speech up to you.